BerndHessling/ShinyQC/README.md

 5. Configure the instrument.txt file in the DataFolder according to your instruments.
 The Abbreviation must match exactly to a unique identifier Tag in the .raw file name, which must be located at the beginning of the raw file.
 The full instrument name will be the one shown in plots.

       *Make sure to keep format as tab seperated txt and don’t change the file name.*
+      *Spaces and unconventional special characters must be avoided in the instrument name*

 6. Configure the logBookChoices.txt file in the DataFolder according to your lab setup.
 Entry types and user names configured here can be selected for logbook entries in the software.

       *Make sure to keep format as tab seperated txt and don’t change the file name.*

 ## <a name="head4"></a> Setting up each SampleType